 Other than lentils, there is a huge range of beans that are eaten very frequently in India.
 The enormous range of lentils and beans is more than sufficient for the required protein intake.

-Today I am sharing the recipe for one such protein-rich vegan curry which is also one of my favorite Indian curries.
+Today I am sharing the recipe for one such protein-rich vegan Indian curry which is also one of my favorite Indian curries.
 The dish is kala chana curry or black chickpea curry (whole Bengal gram curry).

 If you are also looking for a protein-rich vegan or vegetarian dish, try this recipe.
 It’s not only healthy but super delicious too.
 Trust me, you will never miss a spicy Indian chicken curry after having this.